Apostle Paul, Hermitage Museum

 The Church

-Helsinki Lutheran Cathedral Jesus was a traveling preacher with a small following of desciples who traveled with him.
+Helsinki Lutheran Cathedral Jesus was a traveling preacher with a small following of disciples who traveled with him.
 He met with small, informal congregations, mostly in peoples homes.
 His only mention of the word "church" was to say, of Simon, a simple fisherman, that he was the Rock [Petros, Peter], and on this massive rock he would build his Church.
 (Mat XVI 18).
 Jesus made no other ecclesiastical appointments whatever, and suggested no formal church structure.

 Paul traveled throughout the Roman Empire, setting up a wide structure of interlinked churches, with an authoritarian clergy, and all devoted to a standardized doctrine, based not on the teachings of Jesus, but on his own teachings in contradiction to Jesus' teachings.